bafa2017/bafa2017.github.io/index.md

   - Wrap-up
   - Discussion of the day's highlights

+On the first day, we will have a presentation round in which the participants briefly introduce themselves and their research.
+[Read more...](/presentation_format)

 # Speakers
 We proudly announce our four keynote speakers who will pitch their ideas for a better analysis with fewer animals.